 Reward yourself from time to time for the long hours you have spent studying so that you will have the motivation to keep studying more.

 Also, Read; What is the best music for focus while reading?

 Frequently Asked Questions About Exams in Medical Schools

-Finally we let us look at some of the Frequently asked questions about medical school exams.
+Finally, let us look at some of the Frequently asked questions about medical school exams.

 How hard are medical school exams?

 Medical school exams are as hard as you have seen in their descriptions above.

 They are so hard that if you are not well prepared for them and if you are not dedicated to your work, you may fail them.

 It is also not so hard that it cannot be passed.